vidyaaRamesh/Spotify_churn/README.md

 # Spotify_churn
-Predict if the Spotify use is likely to churn his subscription
+Predict if the Spotify user is likely to churn his subscription